explainers-by-googlers/cross-origin-storage/browsers/cross-origin-storage-webkit-plan.md

 This document covers the initial implementation: the WebIDL surface, IPC plumbing, and a correct read/write round trip (disk-persisted, budget-accounted, PHL/GREASE-gated, and rate-limited) across all three disclosure scopes, plus a real Public Hash List with an automated refresh.
-`CrossOriginStorageEnabled` is `status: testable` — off in shipping builds, on under the test runner.
-Work happened on a `cross-origin-storage` branch in `tomayac/WebKit`.
+Work happened on a `cross-origin-storage` branch in `tomayac/WebKit`, and it builds, links, and passes the spec-conformance parts of the WPT suite — 139 subtests passing, with every remaining failure attributable to a host-language integration this implementation does not have or to a WebKit gap unrelated to this feature (see [Verification results](#verification-results)).

 ## Key architectural decisions